-Huntley Borough Council commissioned a Habitat Regulation Assessment (HRA) screening of the Neighbourhood Plan and concluded that an HRA was not required.
+Forest of Dean District Council commissioned a Habitat Regulation Assessment (HRA) screening of the Neighbourhood Plan which concluded that an HRA was not required.
 The statutory consultees concurred with this conclusion.

-It can therefore be concluded that the Huntley Neighbourhood Plan will not cause adverse effects on European site integrity.
+It can therefore be concluded that the Dymock Neighbourhood Plan will not cause adverse effects on European site integrity.